kckylechen1/romanbath/README.md

 ### Connecting to SillyTavern

-By default, Etheria Tavern connects to SillyTavern at `http://localhost:8000`.
+By default, Roman Bath connects to SillyTavern at `http://localhost:8000`.
 Make sure:

 1. SillyTavern is running (`npm start` in your SillyTavern directory)
 2. CORS is enabled in SillyTavern's settings